Intility/off_broadway_splunk/README.md

 ![pipeline status](https://github.com/Intility/off_broadway_splunk/actions/workflows/elixir.yaml/badge.svg?event=push)

-A Splunk event consumer for [Broadway](https://github.com/dashbitco/broadway).
+A Splunk consumer for [Broadway](https://github.com/dashbitco/broadway).

-Broadway producer acts as a consumer for the given Splunk `SID` (Search ID).
+Broadway producer acts as a consumer for a given Splunk report or (triggered) alert.
-Splunk does not really provide a queue we can consume events from, so we need to fetch events using the Splunk Web API.
-When the Broadway pipeline starts, it will also start a `OffBroadway.Splunk.Leader` process which will poll Splunk for job status of the given `SID`.
-Once Splunk reports that the job is ready to be consumed the `OffBroadway.Splunk.Producer` will start fetching events and passing them through the Broadway system.
+When the Broadway pipeline starts, a `OffBroadway.Splunk.Queue` process will be started as part of the pipeline supervision tree.
+This process is responsible to query the Splunk Web API for available jobs for the given report or alert.
+Available jobs will be enqueued and the `OffBroadway.Splunk.Producer` process will consume messages sequentially (from earliest `published` to latest) and passing them through the Broadway system.

 Read the full documentation [here](https://hexdocs.pm/off_broadway_splunk/readme.html).